 Computerized universal screening vs. traditional paper-pencil screeners

-The advantage of computer-based screening is that it allows the entire group to be completed together and immediately scored, providing the teacher with instant data.
+The advantage of computer-based screening is that it allows the entire group to be completed together and immediately scored, providing the teacher instant data.

 Many of these assessments are also adapted so that students get more challenging questions if their performance warrants it, and they get easier questions if they are struggling.
 This can provide more diagnostic data than is typically available via a screening tool.

-While the data will grow with time, at this point it is important to be vigilant of the size of the norm sample of any program you're using for universal screening.
+While the data will grow with time, at this point, it is important to be vigilant of the size of the norm sample of any program you’re using for universal screening.

 The reality of universal screening data – the elephant in the room